Palace of Altamira (Madrid): Remodelling

-In 1887 the architect Mariano Belmas directed works that were undertaken to aesthetically standardize the building, especially an important part of the façade which had been left unfinished. the interior was already compartmentalized to accommodate office use by the twentieth century until they were later closed, remaining that way for over a decade, severely deteriorated.
-Finally, after acomplex rehabilitation, directed by Gabriel Allende Gil de Viedma, it has been housing, since October 2005, the seat of the Istituto Europeo di Design.
+In 1887 the architect Mariano Belmas directed works that were undertaken to aesthetically standardize the building, especially an important part of the façade which had been left unfinished.
+By the twentieth century, the interior had already been compartmentalized to accommodate office use.
+These offices were later closed, remaining that way for over a decade and becoming severely deteriorated.
+Finally, after a complex rehabilitation, directed by Gabriel Allende Gil de Viedma, it has been housing, since October 2005, the seat of the Istituto Europeo di Design.

 Proprietor

-A famous owner of this palace was Vicente Osorio de Moscoso y Ponce de León.
-He was Grande of Spain, Count of Altamira, Duke of Sessa and Montemar, Marquess of Astorga, Leganes, Ayamonte and San Román, Count of Cabra, Viscount of Iznajar, among others.
+A famous owner of this palace was Vicente Osorio de Moscoso y Ponce de León (1801-1864).
+He was Grandee of Spain, Count of Altamira, Duke of Sessa and Montemar, Marquess of Astorga, Leganes, Ayamonte and San Román, Count of Cabra, Viscount of Iznajar, among others.
 He kept his large collection of paintings in the palace, one of the first in Spain.

-Moscoso y Ponce de Leon's will, made on August 7, 1861, reflects the works of art that he owned.
-He left several paintings by Goya (now in the Royal Palace of Madrid), Federico Madrazo and several others to Queen Elizabeth II, cousin of the wife of his eldest son, Jose Maria Osorio Moscoso y Carvajal, the Infanta Luisa Teresa de Borbón y Borbón Dos Sicilias (daughter of Infante Francisco de Paula de Borbón).
-In his will is found the large collections he had of Goya, Ruben, Velazquez, the Neapolitan Andrea Vaccaro and the portrait of Gonzalo Fernández de Córdoba, the Great Captain, owned by the Casa de Cabra.
+Moscoso y Ponce de Leon's will, made on 7 August 1861, reflects the works of art that he owned.
+He left several paintings by Goya (now in the Royal Palace of Madrid), Federico Madrazo and several others to Queen Isabella II, cousin of the wife of his eldest son, José María Osorio de Moscoso y Carvajal, the Infanta Luisa Teresa de Borbón y Borbón Dos Sicilias (daughter of Infante Francisco de Paula de Borbón).
+In his will is found the large collections he had of Goya, Rubens, Velazquez, the Neapolitan Andrea Vaccaro and the portrait of Gonzalo Fernández de Córdoba, the Great Captain, owned by the Casa de Cabra.